Technological developments

 We design and promote concept proposals for new or improved oil spill response technology.

-NOFO will contribute actively to technology and methods being developed that have the potential to become commercially available sets of equipment and systems able to operate in all relevant situations.
+NOFO actively contributes to the development of technologies and methodologies with the potential to evolve into commercially available sets of equipment and systems capable of functioning in diverse scenarios.

-Once the equipment has been tested and trialled, and thus had its mode of operation and robustness quality assured, an offshore “practical exam” is required, using the equipment in a relevant situation involving oil on the sea.
-Every June, NOFO organises the “Oil on Water” (OPV) drill in the Frigg field in the North Sea.
-This allows NOFO/the NCA to test out systems and equipment in approximately realistic conditions involving oil on the sea.
-A successful outcome in one of these drills is internationally recognised as a stamp of quality.
+After rigorous testing and trials to ensure the equipment's operational mode and robustness, an offshore "practical exam" is essential.
+This involves using the equipment in a relevant situation with oil on the sea.
+Annually, in June, NOFO organizes the "Oil on Water" (OPV) drill in the Frigg field in the North Sea.
+This drill allows NOFO/the NCA to assess systems and equipment in conditions approximating real-life scenarios involving oil on the sea.
+A successful outcome in these drills is internationally recognized as a mark of quality.

 Examples of how NOFO works with technological developments: